root-project/root/README/ReleaseNotes/v610/index.md

 ## Build, Configuration and Testing Infrastructure

+- rlibmap has been removed; it was deprecated for three years.
 - Added the CMake exported ROOT libraries into the ROOT:: namespace.
 In this way, projects based on CMake using ROOT can avoid conflicts in library target names.
 As an example, this is the way to build a project consisting of one library and one executable using ROOT.